HexmosTech/Lama2/README.md

 ## About

-`Lama2` is a plain-text powered REST API client & manager built for serious engineering teams. *Lama2* implements the `.lama` syntax for specifying API, a CLI to execute *.lama* files.
+`Lama2` is a plain-text powered REST API client & manager built for serious engineering teams. *Lama2* implements the `.lama` syntax for specifying APIs, and a CLI to execute *.lama* files.
 The system plays nicely with version control systems.

 ## Benefits